melaniebalaz/refactor.zone/data/articles/datastructures101-basics.md

 [Big O notation](https://en.wikipedia.org/wiki/Big_O_notation).
 Bear with me; we are going to do a tiny bit of math here.

-Let's imagine an algorithm that for any `n` input length needs `4n³ + 10n² + n + 5` operations to complete.
-In the Big O notation, we would describe this algorithm as being `O(n³)`.
-So we take the most significant factor of growth in the execution time and use it to describe the algorithm.
-The reason for doing this is that with a sufficiently large data set the worst case is going to be the case most of the time.
-(You can breathe out now, that's all the math we are going to do today.)
+Let's imagine an algorithm that for any <code>n</code> input length needs <code>4n³ + 10n² + n + 5</code> operations to
+complete.
+In the Big O notation, we would describe this algorithm as being <code>O(n³)</code>.
+If we take a large enough data set, the most significant factor of n will dominate the execution time.
+This means that we can use that to classify the algorithm's estimated speed on large databases.
+That is the Big O notation:
+<code>O(n<sup>largest_factor</sup></code>).
+In this example it's <code>O(n³)</code>.
+(You can breathe out now, that's
+all the math we are going to do today.)
+If you want to read more on the Big O, I would recommend <a href="http://web.mit.edu/16.070/www/lecture/big_o.pdf">this paper</a>

 So our data storage above could be described as `O(n)` for searching by name.
 If you are building a database system with this kind of data storage, you will need a *full table scan* to find a given record.
 While this is something you